 In Sarah Strunk’s blog, “Are We Sustaining Our Work or Sustaining Its Impact?,” she challenges funders to reframe a common question posed to prospective grantees: In no more than one page, describe how you will sustain your work once the project period ends.
 Inherent in this question is the onus on grantees and/or community partners to address sustainability.
 Perhaps it is also time for funders to examine how they can answer that question.

 Sustainable thinking is one of six Essential Practices that must be interwoven into healthy community strategies in order to achieve greatest impact.
 We view it not as a destination, but as an ongoing process to maintain healthy communities.
-Active Living By Design (ALBD)’s Sustainability Framework highlights the importance of social and environmental sustainability strategies in addition to economic ones.
+Healthy Places by Design's Sustainability Framework highlights the importance of social and environmental sustainability strategies in addition to economic ones.
 The Framework also describes how sustainability can be achieved through shared responsibilities between community partners and funders.